dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-2.md

 Transition to dbt Cloud's [access control](/docs/cloud/manage-access/about-user-access) mechanisms to ensure security and proper access management. dbt Cloud administrators can use dbt Cloud's permission model to control user-level access in a dbt Cloud account:
 - **License-based access controls:** Users are configured with account-wide license types.
 These licenses control the things a user can do within the application: view project metadata, develop changes within those projects, or administer access to those projects.
-- **Role-based Access Control (RBAC):** Users are assigned to *groups* that have specific permissions on specific projects or all projects in the account.
-A user may be a member of multiple groups, and those groups may have permissions on multiple projects.
+- **Role-based Access Control (RBAC):** Users are assigned to *groups* with specific permissions on specific projects or all projects in the account.
+A user may be a member of multiple groups, and those groups may have permissions on multiple projects. <Lifecycle status="enterprise" />

 </expandable>